Ketogenic Diet Shopping Guide

 The best way to make sure your store stocks the fresh, organic produce you want, is to know the managers.
 If your store doesn’t have organic cilantro or fresh turmeric root, ask the produce manager to order it for the next delivery.
 If your favorite store does not carry grass-fed meat or pastured chicken, ask the meat manager to order it for you.

 Knowing the managers is also a great way to know when your store restocks.
-Ask the managers what days of the week major restocking happens and plan to go those days.
+Ask the managers what days of the week major restocking happens and plan to go on those days.
 On restock days, there is a better selection of the freshest meats and vegetables.

 Summary